gitex-flow/gitex-flow-node/README.md

 ### Usage / Workflow

 **g-flow** has mostly the same commands and API as **git flow**.
-There are only some simplified changens and functional extensions which are fully backward compatible.
+There are only some simplifying changens and functional extensions which are fully backward compatible.

 #### Feature

-Features are branches that are based on the develop branch, which adds new functionality to the program.
+Features are branches that are based on the develop branch, which add new functionality to the program.
-Feature branches can exist across many releases and can be updated regularly with the latest changes from develop.
+Feature branches can exist across many releases and can be updated regularly with the latest changes the develop branch.

 ```shell
 #> npm run feature:start -- <name>